The Original Team | '60s Members | '70s Members | '80s Members | '90s Members | 2000s Members | 2010s Members | 2020s Members

 - Barred from the Afterlife: Since his return to life he's been unable to go to heaven or hell making him pretty much immortal.

-- Beard of Sorrow: It's been implied that his Badass Beard in X-Men: Red is a result of his breakup with Rachel Summers.
+- Beard of Sorrow: It's been implied that his beard in X-Men: Red is a result of his breakup with Rachel Summers.

 - Beware the Nice Ones: He's probably one of the kindest characters in the Marvel Universe, but can be truly dangerous if he actually lets loose with his abilities.
 One gets the impression that he simply holds back a lot.